-Pursuant to Article 16.3 of the CUPE 4600 Unit 2 Collective Agreement, subject to Article 16.2 and 16.4 through 16.7, applications are invited from members of the CUPE 2600 bargaining unit and other interested persons to teach the following International Affairs courses during the 2018-19 Fall and Winter terms.
+Pursuant to Article 16.3 of the CUPE 4600 Unit 2 Collective Agreement, subject to Article 16.2 and 16.4 through 16.7, applications are invited from members of the CUPE 2600 bargaining unit and other interested persons to teach the following International Affairs courses during the Winter 2019 term.

 Candidates should hold a graduate degree and policy experience is preferred.
 Courses are primarily for graduate students, with the exception of the 3000 and 4000 level courses, which are taught at the undergraduate level.

 All positions are subject to budgetary approval.
 Some of these courses may be taught by employees who have the right to automatic reappointment.
 Advertisement is not a guarantee that a particular course will be offered.